kholia/DDX/Manual-for-DDX.md

 flexible power capabilities.
 Designed for reliability and ease of use, it's perfect for digital modes like FT8.

+DDX is brought to you by `Yantra Research`!

 # Supported Modes

 - FT8